NehaP1706/Network-File-Share/notes.md

 - **POSIX-Compliant Environment:** The system is built using POSIX C libraries and assumes a compatible environment (like Linux) for compilation and execution.
 - **File and Sentence Structure:**
     - A file is a collection of sentences.
     - A sentence is strictly defined as a sequence of words ending with a period (`.`), exclamation mark (`!`), or question mark (`?`).
-These delimiters are treated as part of the sentence.
-    - Words, delimiters, and whitespace are tokenized separately, which affects word-level operations.
+    - **Word and Delimiter Tokenization:** The system's tokenizer treats every component as a distinct "word":
+        - Alphanumeric words.
+        - Sentence delimiters (`.`, `!`, `?`). (sometimes)
+        - Whitespace characters (spaces, newlines).
+        - The INFO command doesn't consider delimiters as words.
+    - **Input Format Assumptions:** The system assumes that words and delimiters in any file content are separated by at least one space.
+The only exception is the final word of a sentence, which is immediately followed by its delimiter without a space (e.g., `"Hello world."`).
+This structure is critical for correct parsing.
 - **User Management:** The system assumes that usernames are unique.
 There is no explicit user registration system; a user is considered "registered" the first time they connect with a new username.

 ## 4. Declarations and Design Choices